craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northeastern Central/Northeastern Central.md

 ## Contents
 ### Factions
 - [[The Kingdom of Prosper]]
-	- We're all british over here, but like, not posh, like, yknow, the *poors* of the british isles
+	- We're all british over here, but like, not posh, like, yknow, the *poors* of the british isles - cockney if you will
 	- [[Arthur's Knights]]
 	- [[Nobles of Prosper]]
 - [[Blood Clans]]